vdparikh/bumblebee/backend/cmd/integrations/README.md

 #### Usage

-1. Create an n8n connected system in the compliance automation system
+1. Create an n8n connected system in the compliance automation system with your n8n instance details
 2. In n8n, create a workflow with a webhook trigger node
 3. Copy the webhook URL from the n8n webhook trigger node
-4. When creating a task, select "automated" as the check type
+4. When creating a task:
+   - Select "automated" as the check type
-5. Select your n8n system as the target
-6. Choose "n8n Workflow Execution" as the automated check type
+   - Select your n8n system as the target (this automatically sets the check type to "n8n Workflow Execution")
-7. Enter the webhook URL from your n8n workflow
+   - Enter the webhook URL from your n8n workflow in the parameters section
-8. Optionally provide JSON input data for the workflow
+   - Optionally provide JSON input data for the workflow
-9. The webhook execution results will be automatically captured when the task is executed
+5. The webhook execution results will be automatically captured when the task is executed

-#### API Endpoints

-- `GET /api/systems/{id}/n8n-workflows` - Fetch workflows from an n8n system (for reference only)

 #### Check Type

 - **ID**: `n8n_workflow_execution`
 - **Label**: "n8n Workflow Execution"
+- **Target Type**: "connected_system" (n8n instance)
 - **Parameters**:
   - `webhookUrl` (required): The webhook URL for the n8n workflow to execute
   - `inputData` (optional): JSON input data to pass to the workflow via webhook

 #### How It Works

+1. **System Configuration**: The n8n connected system contains the base URL and API key for the n8n instance
+2. **Task Parameters**: The task contains the specific webhook URL and optional input data
-1. **Webhook Trigger**: The plugin sends a POST request to the n8n webhook URL
+3. **Webhook Trigger**: The plugin sends a POST request to the n8n webhook URL
-2. **Data Payload**: Optional JSON data is sent in the request body
+4. **Data Payload**: Optional JSON data is sent in the request body
-3. **Workflow Execution**: n8n receives the webhook and executes the workflow
+5. **Workflow Execution**: n8n receives the webhook and executes the workflow
-4. **Result Capture**: The webhook response is captured and stored as task evidence
+6. **Result Capture**: The webhook response is captured and stored as task evidence

 ### Other Plugins